Constructing knots with specified geometric limits: Construction

 To do so, we need to know more about the cusp shapes and normalised lengths of Dehn filling slopes on the link complements $M_{\epsilon,R}$ of \reflem{LinksConvergeDouble}.

 \begin{lemma} In the hyperbolic structure on the fully augmented link complement $M_{\epsilon,R}$ of \reflem{LinksConvergeDouble}, each cusp corresponding to a crossing circle is tiled by two identical Euclidean rectangles.
 Each rectangle has a pair of opposite sides coming from the intersection of a horospherical cusp torus with black sides, and a pair coming from an intersection with white sides.
-The slope $1/n$ on this cusp is isotopic to a curve as follows: \begin{itemize} \item If the crossing circle meets a half-twist, the slope is given by one step along a white side, plus or minus $(2n+1)$ steps along black sides. \item If the crossing circle does not meet a half-twist, the slope is given by one step along a white side, plus or minus $2n$ steps along black sides. \end{itemize} In either case, if $c$ is the number of crossings added to this twist region of the diagram after Dehn filling, then the slope is given by one step along a white side plus or minus $c$ steps along black sides. \end{lemma}
+The slope $1/n$ on this cusp is isotopic to a curve as follows: \begin{itemize} \item If the crossing circle does not meet a half-twist, the slope is given by one step along a white side, plus or minus $2n$ steps along black sides. \item If the crossing circle meets a half-twist, then the meridian is sheared.
+Thus the slope is given by one step along a white side, plus or minus $(2n+1)$ steps along black sides. \end{itemize} In either case, if $c$ is the number of crossings added to this twist region of the diagram after Dehn filling, then the slope is given by one step along a white side plus or minus $c$ steps along black sides. \end{lemma}

+\begin{proof} The proof is completely analogous to a similar result for crossing circle cusps in the classical setting of fully augmented links in the 3-sphere; see \cite[Proposition~3.2]{Purcell:AugLinksSurvey} or \cite[Lemma~2.6, Theorem~2.7]{FuterPurcell:Exceptional}.
+We walk through it in this setting.

-\begin{proof} By \reflem{RectangleVertices}, each crossing circle is tiled by rectangles, each with two opposite black sides, coming from intersections of black triangles with a horospherical torus about the cusp, and two opposite white sides, coming from intersections of white faces with a horospherical torus.
-Tracing through the gluing construction, with reference to \reffig{GlueBlackFaces}, the crossing circle cusps are built by first gluing one rectangle from the original $M\times\{0\}$ to an identical copy from $M\times\{1\}$, via a reflection in a white side.
+By \reflem{RectangleVertices}, each crossing circle is tiled by rectangles, each with two opposite black sides, coming from intersections of black triangles with a horospherical torus about the cusp, and two opposite white sides, coming from intersections of white faces with a horospherical torus.
+Tracing through the gluing construction of \ref{Constr:FAL}, with reference to \reffig{GlueBlackFaces}, the crossing circle cusps are built by first gluing one rectangle from the original scooped manifold $M_P$ to an identical copy from $M_P'$, via a reflection in a white side.
 When there is no half-twist, the black sides of each of these rectangles are then glued together.
 A longitude runs over the two black sides, meeting two white sides along the way.
 A meridian runs over exactly one white side, meeting exactly one black side transversely along the way.